-“My art evolves around land and trees -- maybe because as a child that is where I found centering protection.”
+“My art mostly evolves around land, trees, and light -- that is where I find centering.”

 Linocuts have become a way of drawing.
 I quickly sketch the image, cut it and step indoors to pull a proof.
 The first proof is always the most exciting to see as I am always intrigued at the linoleum-knife's cutting ability to express textural energy and movement in a print.

 Oils are challenging.
-As I kick around the house in the winter, I gesso and lay base color onto each hand stretched canvas.
+I gesso and lay base color onto each hand stretched canvas.
 That assures that the undercoating is thoroughly dry before I begin painting.
-Painting makes me anxious.
-It gives me a fright wondering if I will succeed.
 Some paintings can take years to resolve, others only a day.
 I am always surprised when a painting is complete.
 Sometimes, just when I think I am beginning I find I am ending.
 At that point, all planning is tossed to the wind and I step back wondering how and why.

 Images may not be reproduced without written permission.